ka9q/ka9q-radio/docs/KA9Q-AGC.md

 The Linear Demodulator AGC in *radiod*
 --------------------------------------

-This AGC is similar to those in traditional communications receivers.
+This AGC is similar to those in traditional communications receivers but with some enhancements I believe are novel.
 It operates after downconversion and filtering so it responds only to in-band signals.

-The AGC is controlled by signal energy measurements made on each block of samples from the filter.
+The AGC is controlled by signal energy measurements made on each block of baseband samples.
 The block length, typically 20ms, is set by the **blocksize** parameter in the [global] section of the *radiod* configuration file; it applies to every receiver channel in that *radiod* instance.
 The energy measurement is converted to an average